Mukhannath: Persecution and decline

 Some variants of the story add a series of witticisms supposedly uttered by the mukhannathun prior to their castration:

 Ṭuways: "This is simply a circumcision which we must undergo again."

 al-Dalal: "Or rather the Greater Circumcision!"

 Nasim al-Sahar ("Breeze of the Dawn"): "With castration I have become a mukhannath in truth!"

 Nawmat al-Duha: "Or rather we have become women in truth!"

 Bard al-Fu'ad: "We have been spared the trouble of carrying around a spout for urine."

 Zillal-Shajar ("Shade Under the Trees"): "What would we do with an unused weapon, anyway?"

 After this event, the mukhannathun of Medina begin to fade from historical sources, and the next generation of singers and musicians had few mukhannathun in their ranks.
-Rowson states that though many details of the stories of their castration were undoubtedly invented, “this silence supports the assumption that they did suffer a major blow sometime around the caliphate of Sulayman.”
+Rowson states that though many details of the stories of their castration were undoubtedly invented, "this silence supports the assumption that they did suffer a major blow sometime around the caliphate of Sulayman."

 By the days of the Abbasid caliph al-Maʾmūn, the mukhannathun working as entertainment were now more associated with court jesters than famed musicians, and the term itself seems to have become synonymous with an individual employed as a comedian or pantomime.
 The Abbasid caliphs al-Maʾmūn and al-Mutawakkil employed a famed mukhannath named Abbada as an actor in comedic plays.
 He served as a buffoon whose act depended upon mockery and "low sexual humor", the latter of which involved the flaunting of his "passive homosexuality".
 These characteristics would define mukhannathun in later eras, and they never regained the relatively esteemed status they held in the early days in Medina.

 Religious opinions

 The 8th-century Muslim scholar Ibn S̲h̲ihāb al-Zuhrī stated that one should pray behind mukhannathun only in cases of necessity.
 Some 13th and 14th-century scholars like al-Nawawī and al-Kirmanī classified mukhannathun into two groups: those whose feminine traits seem unchangeable, despite the person's best efforts to stop them, and those whose traits are changeable but refuse to stop.

 Early Muslim scholars like Ibn Ḥajar al-ʿAsqalānī stated that all mukhannathun must make an effort to cease their feminine behavior, but if this proved impossible, they were not worthy of punishment.
 Those who made no effort to become less "effeminate", or seemed to "take pleasure in (his effeminacy)", were worthy of blame.
-By this era, mukhannath had developed its association with homosexuality, and Badr al-Dīn al-ʿAynī saw homosexuality as "a more heinous extension of takhannuth", or effeminate behavior.
+By this era, mukhannath had developed its association with homosexuality, and Badr al-Dīn al-ʿAynī saw passive homosexuality as "a more heinous extension of takhannuth", or effeminate behavior.

 Ibn ʿAbd al-Bāŕr stated that mukhannathun in his era were "known to be promiscuous", and resembled women in "softness, speech, appearance, accent and thinking".
 These mukhannathun were the ones initially allowed to be the servants of women, as they did not demonstrate any physical attraction to the female body.